 In the tradition of our top lists, here are the top 15 secrets behind the silence of the men =)

 1. It’s a Neurological Thing

+Without the basic physical and psychological differencesbetween men and women, relationships would not be as exciting.
 Life would never be the same without experiencing the joys of falling in love and suffering the pains of a breakup.

 Now, when it comes to talking about feelings, the culprit is the Corpus Callosum, the part of the brain which connects the left and right brain hemisphere.
 Let’s not go into the scientific stuff here - but the gist is that this part of the brain is larger in women than men.
 The result is that women can think and feel at the same time - while men naturally separate their feelings from what they are thinking.
 This creates their reluctance to talk about all that mushy stuff that women love to hash out.